 - Inverted in Caro King's Seven Sorcerers.
 The Bogeyman Skerridge is the paragon of evil, the best bogeyman in employ of Strood, and one of the most ruthless.
 Then he develops second thoughts, and rebels against Strood, causing many of Strood's servants to defect as well.

-- A better historical example was Daemon Blackfyre, bastard son of Aegon the Unworthy and the causer of the so-called Blackfyre rebellion that tore Westeros in half.
+- Another historical example was Daemon Blackfyre, bastard son of Aegon the Unworthy and the causer of the so-called Blackfyre rebellion that tore Westeros in half.
 He was able to effectively contest for his trueborn brother Daeron's throne because he was seen as the greatest knight of his generation and given the Valyrian Steel sword Blackfyre by his father, whereas Daeron was a scholar with no warrior training.

 - In the TOS episode "Whom Gods Destroy", Starfleet's fleet commander, Captain Garth, was dismembered in an unspecific "accident" and restored to life by the aliens of Antos Four who taught him how to alter the cells in his body, which also gave him the power to shapeshift.
 After they then rejected his offer to aid them in conquering the galaxy, he tried to destroy the planet in a rampage (his crew refused to obey), restyling himself "Lord Garth of Izar".

 - In Power Rangers S.P.D., A Squad, the top team of Rangers, join with Emperor Gruumm.
 The only explanation given for their decision is, in Red Ranger Charlie's words, "Everyone wants to be on a winning team."